Something went wrong. Try again later

 Overview

-Tekken 2 is a 3D fighting game developed and released by Namco for arcades (running the PS1-based Namco System 11 hardware) in August 1995.
-A console port was released for the Sony PlayStation on March 1996 (in Japan), August 1996 (in North America), and October 1996 (in Europe).
+Tekken 2 is a 3D fighting game developed and released by Namco for arcades (using PS1-based Namco System 11 hardware) in August 1995.

-Set two years after the events of the original Tekken (where Kazuya Mishima defeats his father Heihachi in the first King of Iron Fist Tournament and becomes the new CEO of the Mishima Zaibatsu), the cold and ruthless Kazuya forms another King of Iron Fist Tournament to draw out and rid his enemies (namely Heihachi) once and for all.
+It is set two years after the first King of Iron Fist Tournament, where Kazuya Mishima defeated his father Heihachi and became the new ruthless CEO of the Mishima Zaibatsu.
+After learning of Heihachi's return, Kazuya decides to form another King of the Iron Fist Tournament to draw out and rid his enemies once and for all.
+Chief among the competitors are Jun Kazama, a jujutsu practitioner who senses Kazuya's supernatural presence.

 Characters